 - “PCARD_LifeOnline” – a postcard with four of the best tips I have – you can replicate this in any way you like: print it, share it, embed it in a Powerpoint* etc.

 - “PCARD_FLOURISH” – I’ve added a FLOURISH card, with core principles from my book, Positively Teenage.
 Positively Teenage contains advice about healthy online and offline living, so it’s relevant.

 If you choose nothing else, do use this A4 sheet of tips: TIPS_SCREENTIME.

-And I have created a basic Powerpoint presentation for you to look at.
+This is a basic Powerpoint presentation for you to look at.
 (NB In my talks, I cover the same topics but my talks obviously go into much more detail and cover more.
 This is NOT a duplication of the presentations I do in schools – I created it especially to make sense without my presence.)
-See my slideshare page here and fine the presentation called Life Online Parent Pack Powerpoint.
+See my slideshare page here and find the presentation called Life Online Parent Pack Powerpoint.

 - How and why are our screens so addictive?

 - Digital sunset – a great idea for well-being and sleep

 - Social media use and self-esteem – a reply to a mother

 - Authoritative digital parenting

 All my articles in the Life Online category: https://www.nicolamorgan.com/category/life-online/